 Fix 2: check the destination location

 Accepted inventory lands at the transfer's destination location.
 If the PO's destination was set to your warehouse and you're staring at the retail store's inventory (or vice versa), the stock updated — somewhere else.
 Multi-location stores hit this constantly.
-Open the product, check inventory per location, and check which destination the transfer used.
+Open the product, check inventory , and check which destination the transfer used.